-You are armed the information to get started with your own medicinal garden.
+You are armed with the information to get started with your own medicinal garden.
 Now you have to do the research to see what plants work best for your climate and conditions.
 Make sure to grab your FREE Medicinal Garden Plants Worksheet below so you can get started.

 If you are new to gardening, make sure you check out my Beginning Herb gardening E-Book on Etsy!